Article · Mar 6, 2026

 for each row execute function public.handle_new_user();

-The second is set search_path = ''.
-This closes a search-path injection vulnerability that SECURITY DEFINER introduces.
-Without it, an attacker who can create a schema (rare but possible) could shadow public.user_roles with their own table and intercept writes.
-The empty search path forces every reference to be fully qualified (public.user_roles), which is what the function body already does.
+set search_path = '' closes the search-path injection attack that SECURITY DEFINER opens.
+Without it, an attacker who can create a schema could shadow public.user_roles with their own table and intercept the writes.
+The empty search path forces every reference to be fully qualified, which the function body already does.

-If you would rather avoid SECURITY DEFINER entirely, the alternative is an RLS policy on user_roles that explicitly grants insert privileges to supabase_auth_admin:
+If you want to avoid SECURITY DEFINER entirely, the alternative is an explicit RLS policy that grants supabase_auth_admin insert access:

 create policy "auth admin can insert default roles"